kghose/Chhobi/Readme.md

 If print is not passed the whole exifdata, then it just prints the id code, which is just a number.

+1. `QFileDialog::getExistingDirectory` : If we use the native file dialog we run into strange glitches - should mention this on the Qt mailing list